affandyfandy/java-chandra/Week_05/Lecture_9/assignment2/Assignment2.md

 - Create [EmployeeRepository](src/main/java/org/assignment1/assignment2/repository/EmployeeRepository.java) for providing JPA Spring data

-  - extends JpaRepository<Employee, Integer>
+  - extends JpaRepository<Employee, String>

     - Purpose:

       - JpaRepository is an interface provided by Spring Data JPA.
       - Employee: Specifies the entity type that this repository manages (Employee in this case).
-      - Integer: Specifies the type of the primary key of the Employee entity (int in the Employee class).
+      - String: Specifies the type of the primary key of the Employee entity (String in the Employee class).

     <br>

     - Inheritance:
-      - By extending JpaRepository<Employee, Integer>, EmployeeRepository inherits several methods for working with Employee entities, such as saving, deleting, and querying.
+      - By extending JpaRepository<Employee, String>, EmployeeRepository inherits several methods for working with Employee entities, such as saving, deleting, and querying.
 2. List<Employee> findAllByOrderByLastNameAsc()

     <br>